prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Lab 1 - Set Up & Configuration.md

 #### 4. Confirm watsonx Orchestrate Access
 **Once you have completed these steps, verify your watsonx Orchestrate access with these steps:<br>**
   - On the IBM Cloud landing page, click the top left navigation menu (hamburger menu) and select **Resource List**.<br>
-       _Note: If you are a member of multiple IBM Cloud accounts, make sure you are working in the correct account which has the required services available.<br>_
+       _NOTE: If you are a member of multiple IBM Cloud accounts, make sure you are working in the correct account which has the required services available.<br>_
   - On the Resource List page, expand the AI / Machine Learning section, and click the watsonx Orchestrate service name.<br>
   - Click **Launch** watsonx Orchestrate to launch the service.<br>